 Simplify your URLs

 Crafting simple and descriptive URLs make it easy for people to understand the content of your page by merely looking at the URL.
-Consider using primary page keyword in there too.
+Consider using the primary page keyword in there too.

 Optimize for mobile

-Take advantage of Google Analytics
+Take Advantage of Analytics